KhalipskiSiarhei/Tech-Interview-Questions/JS/js-questions.md

 *	What is a post message?
 *	What is a cookie?
 *	Why do you need a Cookie?
-*	What are the options in a cookie?
-*	How do you delete a cookie?
 *	What are the differences between cookie, local storage and session storage?
 *	What is the main difference between localStorage and sessionStorage?
 *	How do you access web storage?
 *	What are the methods available on session storage?
 *	What is a storage event and its event handler?
 *	Why do you need web storage?
-*	How do you check web storage browser support?
-*	How do you check web workers browser support?
 *	Give an example of web worker?
 *	What are the restrictions of web workers on DOM?
-*	What is a promise?
-*	Why do you need a promise?
-*	What are the three states of promise?
-*	What is a callback function?
-*	Why do we need callbacks?
-*	What is a callback hell?
 *	What is server-sent events?
 *	How do you receive server-sent event notifications?
 *	How do you check browser support for server-sent events?